reimagined/resolve/docs/read-side.md

 }
 ```

+In the configuration object, specify the Read Model's name and the paths to the files containing projections and resolvers.
+Here, you can also specify the Read Model's storage adapter.

-You can specify the application's Read Model adapters in the **readModelAdapters** section:
+You can define the available adapters in the **readModelAdapters** section:

 ```js
 const devConfig = {